2i2c-org/2i2c-org.github.io/content/blog/2023/2023-q3-update/index.md

 At this point, we're **recovering roughly 40% of our operating costs** through recurring fees of our managed hub service (making up the remainder in development contracts and grants), and **we've currently got around 2 years of runway**.

 Both of these will be lowered soon, however, because we've about to hire for several more positions.
-Improvements to our product model will allow us to estimate and recovery our service costs more effectively, but we also intend to raise some funds next year to support our efforts in making our service more robust, sustainable, and valuable to communities.
+Improvements to our product model will allow us to estimate and recover our service costs more effectively, but we also intend to raise some funds next year to support our efforts in making our service more robust, sustainable, and valuable to communities.

 It's always difficult to strike a proper balance of team (and cost) growth against the financial buffer needed to assure your partners you'll stick around, but we're confident that the new hires described below will serve critical needs for our team and mission.